oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/prerequisites.md

 title: "Prerequisites"
 date: 2019-02-23T17:32:31-05:00
 weight: 2
+description: "Follow these prerequisite steps for all domain types."
 ---

 ### Prerequisites for all domain types

 1. Choose the type of domain you're going to use throughout the sample, `WLS` or `JRF`.

-1. Complete steps in [Image creation prerequisites]({{< relref "/samples/domains/image-creation-prerequisites.md" >}}) to prepare for building either a Model in Image `auxiliary image` or Domain on PV `domain creation image`.
+1. Complete steps in the [Image creation prerequisites]({{< relref "/samples/domains/image-creation-prerequisites.md" >}}) to prepare for building either a Model in Image `auxiliary image` or Domain on PV `domain creation image`.

-1. Build either a Model in Image `auxiliary image` or Domain on PV `domain creation image` by completing steps in [WDT image creation]({{< relref "/samples/domains/image-creation/_index.md" >}}).
+1. Build either a Model in Image `auxiliary image` or Domain on PV `domain creation image` by completing the steps in [WDT image creation]({{< relref "/samples/domains/image-creation/_index.md" >}}).

-1. Make sure an operator is set up to manage namespace `sample-domain1-ns`.
-Also, make sure a Traefik ingress controller is managing the same namespace and listening on port 30305.
+1. Make sure an operator is set up to manage the namespace, `sample-domain1-ns`.
+Also, make sure a Traefik ingress controller is managing the same namespace and listening on port `30305`.

    For example, follow the same steps as the [Quick Start](https://oracle.github.io/weblogic-kubernetes-operator/quickstart/) guide up through the [Prepare for a domain]({{< relref "/quickstart/prepare.md" >}}) step.

-   {{% notice info %}}
+   {{% notice note %}}
    Make sure you stop when you complete the "Prepare for a domain" step and then resume following these instructions.
    {{% /notice %}}

-1. Set up ingresses that will redirect HTTP from Traefik port 30305 to the clusters in this sample's WebLogic domains.
+1. Set up ingresses that will redirect HTTP from the Traefik port `30305` to the clusters in this sample's WebLogic domains.
    - Run `kubectl apply -f` on each of the ingress YAML files that are already included in the sample source directory:

        ```